kubernetes-retired/kubernetes-anywhere/README.md

 # Running Kubernetes Anywhere

-Kubernetes Anywhere uses Weave Net to dramatically simplify Kubernetes deployment on to any cloud provider.
+Kubernetes Anywhere uses Weave Net to dramatically simplify Kubernetes deployment --anywhere.
 It is by far the easiest way to get started on a single machine and to subsequently scale-out to any infrastructure.
 By implementing Weave Net as a cluster management network, complete portability is ensured, allowing you to move or clone an entire cluster.
 Even setting up Transport Layer Security (TLS) is fully transparent.

 Because [Weave Net handles IP allocation and DNS] (https://www.youtube.com/watch?v=117gWVShcGU) without the use of a persistent store, you can also deploy etcd with the help of Weave Net.
 An etcd cluster also benefits from the service discovery that WeaveDNS provides, and it simplifies node replacement by not requiring any configuration changes.